-Today, 40 million people in the United States are age 65 or older, and that number is expected to more than double by 2050, according to the U.S. Census Bureau.
+Today, 52 million people in the United States are age 65 or older, according to the data center PRB.
 Seniors are going to be living longer, but many will have physical and mental disabilities that limit their independence.

 "This is a new phenomenon, especially for baby boomers," said Jo McCord, a family consultant with Family Caregiver Alliance in San Francisco.
 "We all have these aging parents.
 This wasn't the case 10 to 20 years ago."

 Dreading a painful conversation